Visionaries: Knights of the Magical Light

 Visionaries: Knights of the Magical Light is a science fantasy media franchise that consisted of a short-lived toyline of action figures and vehicles produced by Hasbro, and an animated television series by Sunbow Productions that ran for one season of thirteen episodes in 1987.
 Star Comics published a bimonthly comic book series that lasted six issues from November 1987 to September 1988.
-The animated series was the first Hasbro property to be produced by Sunbow without the aid of Marvel Productions, and utilized Japanese studio TMS Entertainment for overseas animation work.
+The animated series was the first Hasbro property to be produced by Sunbow without the aid of Marvel Productions, and utilized Japanese studio Tokyo Movie Shinsha for overseas animation work.

 IDW Publishing published a five-issue crossover comic miniseries featuring the series characters and the Transformers from January to May 2018.

 Overview

 The story is set on the fictional planet of Prysmos, a futuristic society where all technology and complex machinery suddenly cease functioning, and its citizens are forced to rely on ancient magic to survive.
 This happens when the three suns of the planet align and their combined radiation emissions deactivate all technology on the planet, similar to an electromagnetic pulse effect.
 The titular Visionaries are knights who are split into two factions: the heroic Spectral Knights and the evil Darkling Lords.
-The Visionaries who wishes to gain the usage of magic is invited to a competition by the wizard Merklynn.
+The Visionaries who wish to gain the usage of magic are invited to a competition by the wizard Merklynn.
 After surviving traps, dangerous creatures, and each other, survivors are rewarded with unique animal totems affixed to their armor chestplates; these talismans are based on the bearers' individual attributes while allowing them to transform into their specific creatures.

-Some of the knights are given staffs enchanted with various magic powers that are activated by its holder reciting a special verse.
+Some of the knights are given staves enchanted with various magic powers that are activated by its holder reciting a special verse.
 They could be used only once before they needed to be replenished in the animated series, but had unlimited use in the comic series.
 Characters who could not use these weapons instead had the power to infuse vehicles with magical powers, the spells for which were printed on official toy packaging but never used in either the comics or the animated series.
-In the Star Comics series, the female characters were given shields which operated in the same manner as the male characters' power staffs.
+In the Star Comics series, the female characters were given shields which operated in the same manner as the male characters' power staves.